LeToNode/Play2.0-CN-doc/scalaGuide/main/akka/ScalaAkka.md

 ## Converting Akka `Future` to Play `Promise`

 When you interact asynchronously with an Akka actor we will get `Future` object.
-You can easily convert it to a Play `Promise` using the implicit conversion provided in `play.api.libs.Akka._`:
+You can easily convert it to a Play `Promise` using the implicit conversion provided in `play.libs.Akka._`:

 ```
 def index = Action {